 Investment Rounds Report

-The table below summarises information from all concluded rounds to date.
-This report is updated quarterly.
-This report reflects the position at the end of Quarter 1 of 2024/25 financial year.
+The table below summarises information from all Investment Rounds delivered by the LRF to date.
+It is current as at the end of Quarter 3 of the 2024/25 financial year (30 March 2025) and is updated quarterly.

 Round open and close dates Opened 28/2/2020